 Sustainability Topic / Baseline Wales Plan Area Greenhouse gas emissions: As of 2021, UK total net GHG emissions= 426.51 MtCO2e 84 .
 Distribution of greenhouse gas emissions As of 2021, Wales net GHG emissions were 35.98 MtCO2e and had approximately 8.4% share of total net GHG emissions in the UK.
 As of 2021, Neath Port Talbot local authority area's total territorial greenhouse gas emission estimate was 7,115.4 ktCO2e 85 .
 Note that the greenhouse gas emissions for Neath Port Talbot reflect the large steel works present in Port Talbot.
 It is important to note that this steel works is currently in the process of decarbonising production through use of Electric Arc Furnace technology.
 See Green Steel Future Tata Steel UK (tatasteeleurope.com) for further information.
-Supporting Trend Data: UK GHG emissions decreased overall from 1990 to 2021 driven largely be and manufacturing industries to lower emission fuels such as natural gas from heating homes and travelling, for commuting, social, domestic or leist emissions from energy supply decreased 86 . and, more recently, renewable sources.
-Household emissions that come
+Supporting Trend Data: UK GHG emissions decreased overall from 1990 to 2021 driven largely by a switch from using coal and heavy-emitting fuels in the energy supply and manufacturing industries to lower emission fuels such as natural gas and, more recently, renewable sources.
+Household emissions that come from heating homes and travelling, for commuting, social, domestic or leisure purposes, have been the largest contributor since 2015 as the emissions from energy supply decreased 86 .